LaunchCodeEducation/lchs/src/chapters/classes-and-objects/using-objects.rst

 Back in the functions chapter, we learned that these defined blocks of code behave like a :ref:`machine <function-machine>` when called.
-A function takes a set of input, performs an action with it, and (maybe) returns an output.
+A function takes a set of input, performs an action with it, and in some cases returns an output.

 Methods are also defined blocks of code that perform actions.
 Just like functions, we can call methods over and over again, send them input, and